 More recently, Julia has gained worldwide recognition as a leading sugar artist, with a specialty in 3-D cookie decorating – a category she pioneered while pushing creative boundaries on her popular YouTube channel, Recipes for a Sweet Life.
 When not making instructional videos for her channel or site, Julia teaches decorating classes across the globe and online; operates Cookie Connection, the world’s largest online community for cookie decorators; and judges various sugar art competitions, including her own Julia M. Usher’s Cookie Art Competition™ and Cake Masters Magazine’s annual awards.

 In 2013, Julia won Cake Masters’ first-ever Cookier of the Year award; in 2014, she received the coveted Medal of Honor from Kerry Vincent’s Oklahoma State Sugar Art Show (OSSAS) for her outstanding contributions to the sugar arts community; and, in 2016, she was recognized as both Artist of the Year USA and International Artist of the Year by Edible Artists Global Academy Association (EAGAA).
 She was also a finalist for four 2016 TASTE Awards related to her video work on YouTube, and launched a cookie stencil line in partnership with Stencil Ease, the country’s largest producer of craft and household stencils.
-Since then, Julia has earned multiple other recognitions, including Cookie Icon from Cake Masters Magazine (2018), Breakout Foodie of the Year from the TASTE Awards (2019), and a host role in a Food Network documentary centered on her annual cookie art competition (2019).
+Since then, Julia has earned multiple other recognitions, including Cookie Icon from Cake Masters Magazine (2018), Breakout Foodie of the Year from the TASTE Awards (2019), a host role in a Food Network documentary centered on her annual cookie art competition (2019), Global Sugar Hero finalist in the Australian Cake Artists & Decorators Association (ACADA) Cake Oscar Awards (2021/2022), and Positive Leadership Award finalist for her impact on the cookie arts community (2023).

 Today, Julia’s business has extended into other decorating tools and merchandise, and international licensing agreements related to her signature 3-D cookies.
 But above all, she continues to do what she loves most: spreading her passion for sugar art across the world.